 Mortar with freshly pounded garlic, coriander root, and peppercorns for Thai cooking.

-Step 2: Heat oil in a large pot over medium-high heat and sauté the paste until fragrant.
+Step 2: Heat oil in a large pot over medium-high heat, then add the paste and sautรฉ until fragrant.

-Step 4: Add water to stop the aromatics from burning and let the mixture come to a simmer.
+Step 4: Pour in water to prevent the aromatics from burning, then bring everything to a gentle simmer.

-Step 5: As the pork broth boils, skim off any foam that surfaces.
+Step 5: As the broth boils, skim off any foam that rises to the top to keep the soup clear and clean-tasting.

-Step 6: Stir in onions, soy sauce, golden mountain sauce, and salt.
+Step 6: Add sliced onions, soy sauce, golden mountain sauce, and salt.

 Broth simmering with large chunks of onion and herbs.